01 of 06

 You are ready to assemble the hat.
 Use a 1/2-inch seam to attach the circle to the band.
 Serge or zigzag the seam allowance.Continue to 5 of 6 below.

 Top Stitch the Band

 Top stitch the edges of the band using the topstitching to tack the seam allowance to the band.Continue to 6 of 6 below.

 Attaching the Hook and Loop Tape

 The last step is attaching the hook-and-loop tape, which is attached to the band to fasten and remove the hat from your head.
 Hook-and-loop tape commonly known by its brand name Velcro, is a fastener closure system.
 The rough side is called the hook and the softer side is called the loop.

 - Fold the band in half up towards the hat.

-- Line the hook and loop up along this crease as shown in the photo.
-Make sure you have the hook and loop on opposite sides of the band so they will overlap to close the hat.
+- Line the hook-and-loop tape up along this crease as shown in the photo.
+Make sure you have the hook-and-loop tape on opposite sides of the band so they will overlap to close the hat.

 - Top stitch the hook-and-loop tape into place.